You've spent months planning the perfect vacation, from where you'll stay to the best restaurants to visit to the sites you can't miss.

 Researchers surveyed about 700 adults across six countries, using a series of surveys to gauge their memory recall.
 Study participants completed three surveys during their vacations (at the beginning, middle and end) and were then assessed on how well they could recall their recorded experiences one week after returning, using both visual and written cues.

-Considering how many people aren't even using all their allotted vacation days, make the most of your time off and leave the work behind.
+Moral of the story?
+Make the most of your time off and leave the work behind.
 After all, that's what the out-of-office message is for.